vs-k28/Notebook/README.md

 - Rename and store as seperate books.
 - Add, edit, delete, and save notes.
 - Maximize the width of a note to have a better view.
-- Access your notes even if you close the browser or clear your cookies.

 #### How to use: